25 June 2018

 What do airline

-Boxever, the Customer Intelligence Cloud for marketers, today released new research on consumer expectations in travel.
+Dublin, Ireland (17 April 2019) – Boxever, the market leading personalisation platform, today released new research on consumer expectations in travel.
 The outcomes demonstrate the need for airlines to distinguish between each consumer and deliver an experience that aligns with their individual preferences.

 The growing scale and speed of digital transformation in the travel industry landscape is continuous.
 Recent data shows that digital travel sales are set to reach more than $600 billion in 2018.
 While travel businesses are moving rapidly to adapt and deploy new systems to meet digital consumer habits, the truth is that most airlines are not prepared for this new reality.